 When you register a private company with the CIPC, the South African Revenue Service (SARS) is automatically notified and the company is assigned an income tax number.
 However, you may need to register for VAT and as an employer.

-You need to register with SARS to pay VAT if your business has annual taxable turnover of more than R1,000,000.
+You need to register with SARS to pay VAT if your business has an annual taxable turnover of more than R1,000,000.
 You do this using form VAT 101.
 The application has to be submitted in person and you’ll need to provide proof of identity, as well as your company’s banking details and proof of the company’s business address.

 If the company is liable for VAT, it must also appoint a public officer and give SARS this person’s details.
 As part of the registration process, SARS will physically inspect the company’s premises and interview the public officer.

 If your company has employees, you need to register with SARS as an employer, using form EMP 101e.
 This registers your company to pay employee withholding taxes, including PAYE and SITE, and unemployment insurance contributions.
 A Skills Development Levy, charged at 1% of gross salaries, is also payable.

 You need to register for unemployment insurance with the Department of Labor, using two forms – UI-8 and UI-19.
 Once the application is approved, the Department confirms registration using form UI-33.

 If your company has employees, you need to register with the Compensation Commissioner to comply with the Compensation for Occupational Injuries and Diseases Act.
 You do this using form W.As.2, which is available from the Department of Labor website.